-2.2.2 Command Line Options
+2.2.2.
+Command Line Options

 Xyce supports a handful of command line options that must be given before the netlist filename.
-Table 2.1 lists Xyce core options.
+Table 2-1 lists Xyce core options.

-Table 2.1: List of Xyce command line arguments.
+Table 2-1.
+List of Xyce command line arguments.

 Argument Description Usage Default -h Help option.
-Prints usage and exits. -h - -v Prints the version banner and exits. -v - -delim Set the output file field delimiter. -delim <TAB COMMA string> - -o Place the results into specified file. -o <file> - -l Place the log output into specified file. -l <file> - -r Output a binary rawfile. -r <file> - -a Use with -r to output a readable (ASCII) rawfile. -r <file> -a - -nox Use the NOX nonlinear solver. -nox <ON OFF> on -info Output information on parameters. -info [device prefix] [level] [ON OFF] - -linsolv Set the linear solver. -linsolv <KLU KSPARSE SUPERLU AZTECOO BELOS> klu(serial) and aztecoo(parallel) -param Print a terse summary of model parameters, device parameters and default values. -param - -syntax Check netlist syntax and exit. -syntax - -norun Netlist syntax and topology and exit. -norun - -randseed Set random number seed for expression library's random number functions. -randseed <number> If not provided, Xyce will select a seed using the system "time" function. -maxord Maximum time integration order. -maxord <1..5> - -gui GUI file output. -gui - -jacobian_test Jacobian matrix diagnostic. -jacobian_test - abled by default, and older, deprecated features.
-The Xyce Reference Guide [3] provides a comprehensive list, including trial and deprecated options.
+Prints usage and exits. -h - -v Prints the version banner and exits. -v - -license Prints the license text and exits. -license - -capabilities Prints a list of compiled-in options and exits. -capabilities - -delim Set the output file field delimiter. -delim <TAB COMMA string> - -o Place the output result(s) into file(s) with the specified basename and the appropriate extension (e.g., <basename>.prn or <basename>.mt0). -o <basename> output file name(s) based on netlist file name. -l Place the log output into specified file. -l <file> Log output sent to standard out. -r Output a binary rawfile. -r <file> No rawfile written. -a Use with -r to output a readable (ASCII) rawfile.
+Without the concurrent use of -r, -a will cause all .PRINT lines that use FORMAT=RAW to produce ASCII rawfiles. -r <file> -a Default rawfile is binary. -nox Use the NOX nonlinear solver. -nox <ON OFF> on -linsolv Set the linear solver. -linsolv <KLU KSPARSE SUPERLU AZTECOO BELOS> klu(serial) and aztecoo(parallel) -param Print a terse summary of model parameters, device parameters and default values. -param - -remeasure Recompute .measure and/or .fft results with existing data. -remeasure - -syntax Check netlist syntax and exit. -syntax - -norun Check netlist syntax and topology and exit. -norun - -quiet Suppress some of the simulation-progress messages sent to stdout for transient simulations. -quiet - -namesfile Output a list of all solution variables generated by the netlist into <filename> -namesfile <filename> - -noise_names_file Output a list of all noise sources for all devices generated by the netlist into <filename> -noise_names_file <filename> - -randseed Set random number seed for expression library's random number functions and also .SAMPLING analysis. -randseed <number> If not provided, Xyce will select a seed using the system "time" function. -maxord Maximum time integration order. -maxord <1..5> -